Strength Training

 4. Improves body composition (lean mass, fat)

-Strength training helps increase lean mass, decrease fat mass (especially when combined with diet), and improve overall body composition
+A systematic review and meta-analysis on people during weight loss who were overweight or obese found strength training helps increase lean mass, decrease fat mass (especially when combined with diet), and improve overall body composition⁴.

 5. Improves blood sugar control & insulin sensitivity (T2DM)